procrastinate-org/procrastinate/docs/discussions.md

   driver.
 Under the hood, we have factored as much as possible the non-I/O parts of the code, so that the synchronous and asynchronous versions are only separate in the way they handle I/Os.
-- For executing a synchrnous task: we use `asgiref.sync.sync_to_async` to run the synchronous code in a thread.
+- For executing a synchronous task: we use `asgiref.sync.sync_to_async` to run the synchronous code in a thread.
 - There are a few case where we facilitate calling Procrastinate from synchronous codebases, by providing a synchronous API, where we'll create an